M. Osman Siddique

 M. Osman Siddique (born 1950) is an American politician, former ambassador, and author.
 He served as the United States Ambassador to the Republic of Fiji and to the Republic of Nauru, to the Kingdom of Tonga and to Tuvalu from 1999 to 2001.
-He was the US Ambassador during the 2000 Fijian coup d'état.
-Siddique is the first American-Muslim to be appointed as an Ambassador from the United States.
+He was the US ambassador during the 2000 Fijian coup d'état.
+Siddique is the first American Muslim to be appointed as an Ambassador from the United States.

 Background

+In 1974, Siddique graduated with an Master of Business Administration from the Kelley School of Business at Indiana University Bloomington.
 In 1976 he formed ITI/Travelogue, Inc., a corporate travel management company, which the State Department said became "one of the top minority-owned businesses in the metropolitan Washington, D.C., area and one of the largest travel management companies in the nation."
 He served as its president and chief executive officer before entering public service.
 He was also a founding member of CorpNet International, which says it is "a consortium of domestic and international travel management companies, with revenues in excess of $1.5 billion."

 Siddique is the son of the late Dr. Muhammad Osman Ghani, a former Vice Chancellor of Dhaka University, former Pakistan's Ambassador, and former Member of the Bangladesh Parliament.
-His brothers are Osman Yousuf a businessman and member of the Democratic National Committee and Dr. M. Osman Farruk a former Education Minister of Bangladesh.
+His brothers are Osman Yousuf a businessman and member of the Democratic National Committee and Dr. M. Osman Faruk a former Education Minister of Bangladesh.

 Public service

-Siddique was nominated for ambassadorship by President Clinton on May 27, 1999.
-He was confirmed by the U.S. Senate on August 5, 1999, where he had been introduced by Republican Senator John Warner.
-On August 17, 1999, he was sworn in as U.S. Ambassador to the Republic of Fiji and to the Republic of Nauru, to the Kingdom of Tonga and to Tuvalu.
+Siddique was nominated for the ambassadorship to Fiji and other Pacific nations by President Clinton on May 27, 1999.
+He was confirmed by the U.S. Senate on August 5, 1999, where he had been introduced by Republican senator John Warner.
+On August 17, 1999, he was sworn in as U.S. ambassador to the Republic of Fiji and to the Republic of Nauru, to the Kingdom of Tonga and to Tuvalu.
 According to the State Department, Siddique was "the first Muslim to be appointed to represent the United States abroad as an Ambassador.
 Following his swearing-in ceremony, Siddique said he believed he was the first American ambassador of the Islamic faith to take the oath of office with his hand on the Holy Qur'an.
 The Christian Bible is traditionally used to swear in US officials and Siddique said his wife, Catherine Mary Siddique, provided one for the ceremony."
 Siddique's use of the Quran and the Bible at his swearing in ceremony was made into a point of contention in 2006 during the Quran Oath Controversy of the 110th United States Congress.

-In 2000 Siddique accompanied President Bill Clinton as the Chief of Protocol for his delegation on his trips to Bangladesh and India.
+In 2000 Siddique accompanied President Bill Clinton as the chief of protocol for his delegation on his trips to Bangladesh and India.

 Siddique was a member of the Council of American Ambassadors where "He is at the forefront of discussions and policy debates towards greater understanding between US foreign policy and the Islamic world."